uc-cdis/bc-cwl/version2/README.md

 ## Configuration

-Parameters for the pipeline are controlled using *.yml files.
+Parameters for pipelines are controlled using *.yml files.
 Below you'll find a description of parameters for hippocampal analysis in the `hippo_sub_workflow_v2_input.yml`:

   - `c_file1` - the path to your credentials file